mjohanning99/RubyTLDR/README.md

 #### Offline
 As described in the section on the automatic installation, you will need to download a copy of the original tldr pages if the machine you are installing RubyTldr onto does not have any Internet access.
 Unlike the automatic installation, however, you will need to extract them into the downloaded folder's lib directory and not into ~/.rtldr/lib.

+### Updating to a new version
+Frequently, a new version of RubyTldr is released and should you wish to update to this new version, you can do so with ease using the installer.
+You simply have to run the installer once a new version has been released, and it will automatically detect a previously installed RubyTldr version, inform you of its existence and give you the option to replace it.

 ## Usage
 ### Preamble
 After using one of the installers that I provided, please try and run `rtldr --help`.
 If that command executes correctly, then you have successfully installed RubyTldr.
 It should display some help and, if you used any of the online installing methods, it will download the latest version of the tldr pages.